j-dr/gcr-catalogs/README.md

 Each of the catalogs is specified by a YAML config file, which can be found [here](https://github.com/j-dr/gcr-catalogs/tree/desi/GCRCatalogs/catalog_configs).
 The galaxy quantities in these catalogs conform to [this schema](https://docs.google.com/document/d/1rUsImkBkjjw82Xa_-3a8VMV6K9aYJ8mXioaRhz0JoqI/edit).

-## Use GCRCatalogs under the DESCQA Python environment on NERSC
+## Use GCRCatalogs under the DESIQA Python environment on NERSC

 _Note_: These instructions about Python environment may change in the future.
 If you encounter issues, please check if there's any updates on these instructions.

-`GCRCatalogs` is already installed in the DESCQA Python envoirnment at NERSC.
-To use it:

-### with Jupeter notebooks:
+### with Jupyter notebooks:

 First, [start a NERSC notebook server](https://jupyter-dev.nersc.gov) and open a notebook with a [DESI kernel](https://desi.lbl.gov/trac/wiki/Computing/JupyterAtNERSC).
-Make sure you add the DESCQA Python enviornment to `sys.path`:
+Make sure you add the DESIQA Python enviornment to `sys.path`:

 ```python
 import sys